goyalkrishna/WanderLust-Online-Travel-Accommodation-Platform/README.md

   <h1>WanderLust 🌍</h1>

   <p>
-    <b>A full-stack Airbnb clone built with Node.js, Express, and MongoDB.</b>
+    <b>A full-stack Online Travel Accommodation Platform built with Node.js, Express, and MongoDB.</b>
   </p>
   <p>
     WanderLust is a feature-rich web application that allows users to discover, list, and book unique accommodations around the world.
 It provides a secure, intuitive, and responsive interface for both hosts and travelers, crafted with a robust MVC architecture.